 --Roger Williams (pianist) - "Near You."

---Shelly Berman (stand-up comedian) - does jokes about life's most embarrassing moments.
+--Shelley Berman (stand-up comedian) - routine about life's most embarrassing moments.

---Elsa & Waldo (comedy dance routine, woman in tutu).
+--Elsa & Waldo (comedy dance team with woman in tutu).

 --Carol Lawrence & Peter Gennaro - "With A Shine On My Shoes" dance number.

---Ted Williams (of the Boston Red Sox) - makes an appeal for the Jimmy Fund for children with cancer.
+--Ted Williams (of the Boston Red Sox, in a remote from Boston's WNAC-TV) makes an appeal for the Jimmy Fund for children with cancer.

 --The Marquis Chimps (trained monkey/chimp act).

---Audience bows: Max Case, Harry Dekay, Emmy Wideman & Anthony Marsello, Dana Andrews, Jack Sterling.
+--Audience bows: Max Case, Harry Dekay, Emmy Wideman & Anthony Marsello, Dana Andrews (actor), Jack Sterling (actor).

---Maurice Chevalier & Sophie Tucker perform an "I Remember It Well" duet, and each sings the other's theme song: "Mimi" (Sophie) & "Some Of These Days" (Maurice).
+--Maurice Chevalier & Sophie Tucker perform an "I Remember It Well" duet, then sing each other's theme song: "Mimi" (sung by Sophie) & "Some Of These Days" (by Maurice).